stevanoac/ACCoins/README.md

 @Override
 public void onEnable() {
-    #Replace "MONGO_URI" with your mongo uri and "MONGO_DATABASE_NAME" with your mongo database name.
+    //Replace "MONGO_URI" with your mongo uri and "MONGO_DATABASE_NAME" with your mongo database name.
-    #This should realistically be in your main class so "this" is an instance of your plugin.
-    coins = new Coins("MONGO_URI", "MONGO_DATABASE_NAME", this);
+    //This should realistically be in your main class so "this" is an instance of your plugin. coins = new Coins("MONGO_URI", "MONGO_DATABASE_NAME", this);
 }